The Blind Wink

 The Blind Wink is an album by Appleton, Wisconsin-based rock group Tenement.
 It was properly released in December 2011 by Chicago hardcore punk label Cowabunga Records, following a cassette that the band released themselves for a West Coast tour in January 2011.
 It was re-issued in 2016 by Canadian hardcore punk record label, Deranged Records.

+Wisconsin country-rock band Dusk covered "Hey, Soozie" on their debut self titled Don Giovanni Records album in 2018.
+English rock band Martha covered "Dreaming Out Loud" as a b-side to their 2022 Dirtnap Records single, "Beat Perpetual".

 Reception

 Razorcake: "This record is a beautiful oddity.
 While it might not have been as essential if the impact of Napalm Dream was still in the air, as a continuation of that record, it feels just as important.
 In a perfect world, Tenement would release an LP every year, and the awe-struck astonishment of this band’s creative capability would last forever.
 On this outing they may stray further from the Midwest punk comfort zone.
 But who doesn’t like to get a little adventurous?
 Due to hours and hours of over-analyzing records and bands, sometimes it’s hard to see past the clichés and trends.
 But, in the most refreshing way possible, this music makes me feel like a human."

 Seattle PI: "...Tenement take an experimental and boundary-pushing approach to solid rock and folk songwriting."

 Scene Point Blank: "With the newer record, the band explores similar songwriting—but in a very distinct and growing way."